 Berigan sings at the Loew’s-State Theater, NYC, August 24-30, 1939.

 The Berigan band onstage at the Lowe’s State Theater, NYC, August 24-30, 1939.
 L-R: Berigan; bassist Morty Stulmaker; guitarist Tommy Moore; trumpeter Joe Bauer; tenor saxophonist Don Lodice; trumpeters Johnny Napton and Jake Koven; alto saxophonist Gus Bivona; trombonist Mark Pasco; alto saxophonist Charlie DiMaggio

-Berigan caught at the Valencia Ballroom, York, Pennsylvania on Thanksgiving night, November 24, 1938.
+Berigan caught at the Valencia Ballroom, York, Pennsylvania on either October 15, or November 24, 1938.
 The saxophonists L-R are probably Charlie DiMaggio (subbing that night), and definitely Gus Bivona.
-Note Berigan playing fron a high stool: this was necessary because at the time he was nursing a broken ankle.
+Note Berigan playing from a high stool: this was necessary because at the time he was nursing a broken ankle.

 Singer Danny Richards, the best male vocalist ever to sing with the Berigan band, shortly after joining Bunny in early 1939.
 Richards’s recording of “Skylark” with Berigan is a swing era classic.

 The softball fields near the southwest corner of Manhattan’s Central Park as they look today.
 They have changed little since the swing era, when musicians from many bands played softball games there.
 In the summer of 1940, Berigan surprised the members of the Tommy Dorsey softball team with his athletic prowess.